 Step 1.
-Obtain an employer identification number (EIN) from the federal government is this has not been done.
+Obtain an employer identification number (EIN) from the federal government if this has not been done.

-This number must be entered on some of the returns listed below and is used to reconcile a church's deposits of withheld taxes with the W-2 forms it issues to employees.
+This number must be recited on some of the returns listed below and is used to reconcile a church's deposits of withheld taxes with the W-2 forms it issues to employees.
 The EIN is a nine-digit number that looks like this: 00-0246810.
 If your church does not have an EIN, you may apply for one online.
-Go to the IRS website at www.irs.gov for information.
-You may also apply for an EIN by calling 1.800.829.4833 or by faxing or mailing Form SS-4 to the IRS.
-You should only have one EIN.
+Go to the IRS website at irs.gov for information.
+You may also apply for an EIN by submitting the Form SS-4 by fax or mail to the IRS.
+You should have only one EIN.
+A church should not use the EIN of another church or organization, even if the church is part of a denominational ruling.

 KEY POINT.
 An employer identification number is not a tax exemption number and has no relation to your nonprofit corporation status.
-It merely identifies you as an employer subject to tax withholding and reporting, and ensures that your church receives proper credit for payments of withheld taxes.
+It merely identifies you as an employer subject to tax withholding and reporting and ensures that your church receives proper credit for payments of withheld taxes.